GeniSysAI/Vision2018/Local/README.md

 # iotJumpWay Device Connection Credentials & Settings

-Setup an iotJumpWay Location Device for IDC Classifier, ensuring you set up a camera node, as you will need the ID of the dummy camera for the project to work.
+Setup an iotJumpWay Location Device for IDC Classifier, ensuring you set up a camera node, as you will need the ID of the camera for the project to work.
 Once your create your device add the location ID and Zone ID to the **IoTJumpWay** details in the confs file located at **required/confs.json**, also add the device ID and device name exactly, add the MQTT credentials to the **IoTJumpWayMQTT** .

 You will need to edit your device and add the rules that will allow it to communicate autonomously with the other devices and applications on the network, but for now, these are the only steps that need doing at this point.